Recently, I Have Watched a Lot of Battlestar Galactica

 As you can likely tell, I liked the show.
 Hey, that’s why I bought the BD set and I regularly take in an episode.

-Some people soured on the ending; I didn’t find it too bad given what it leads you thorough over the seasons, especially on the spiritual belief side, and they do throw in a couple of bits which you weren’t expecting both for characters and plot points, so I don’t have many complaints about it.
+Some people soured on the ending; I didn’t find it too bad given what it leads you through over the seasons, especially on the spiritual belief side, and they do throw in a couple of bits which you weren’t expecting both for characters and plot points, so I don’t have many complaints about it.

 Caprica (2010)